Are Seed Oils Safe and Healthy for Consumption?

 How Seed Oils Are Processed

 Part of the controversy revolves around how seed oils are created.
 Before discussing the manufacture of seed oils, it’s useful to look at how olive oil is made.
 Olive oil, which is held up is one of the healthiest oils, is typically made with a mix of ancient techniques and modern technology.
-Olives and pits are crushed into a paste to release oil, then slowly stirred with water so that the oil clumps.
-That’s how they’ve been processed for more than 1,000 years.
+Olives and pits are crushed into a paste to release oil, then slowly stirred with water so that the oil clumps; they have been processed this way for more than 1,000 years.

 Modern producers do this in closed mixing chambers filled with inert gasses to reduce oxidation, which can change the flavor of the oil.
 They may also add a little heat to improve oil extraction.
 The subsequent oil is typically labeled extra virgin olive oil.
-It’s healthy, simply processed and four to five times the cost of canola and soy oils.
+It’s healthy, simply processed and 4-5 times the cost of canola and soy oils.

 Extracting oil from seeds is different.
 Like olives, seeds are heated, milled, squeezed, heated and pummeled until the oil is extracted.
-But manufacturers also use the chemical solvent hexane to maximize the extracted oil.
+Manufacturers also use the chemical solvent hexane to maximize the extracted oil.
 (Some olive oils actually use hexane, too, but these oils are not typically labeled extra virgin.)
-More on hexane in a moment.

-Although some seed oils are processed similarly to olive oil (and those that are expensive), most brands at the grocery store are created this way and are highly processed.
+Although some seed oils are processed similarly to olive oil (and those that are expensive), most brands at the grocery store are highly processed.

 Are seed oils safe?